 As you advance in your career, it's easy to feel that you know what you're doing and get comfortable.
 To fulfill your potential, continually challenge yourself.

 One way to do this is to spend time in different areas, working with different people, and learning new skills.
 If you are aiming for senior nursing roles, you may want to set a goal of working in various nursing settings throughout your career.
-As well as allowing you to broaden your experience, this can help you get a bigger picture of health care and prepare you for strategic roles.
+As well as allowing you to broaden your experience, this can help you get a bigger picture of health care and prepare you for advanced or specialized roles

 You might set a goal to get work experience in settings like: